czyys/dustforceguide/README.md

 It’s one of the core techniques of Dustforce and it refers to boosts started on a flat ground.
 Whether you’re even able to get a groundboost depends on the angle you hit the ground at.
 Without going into technical details, you have to make sure your horizontal speed is big enough compared to your falling, vertical speed.

-If the landing angle was good and your character is running faster, simply hold the forward direction key and press 'dash' to keep that speed (you can also still be holding 'down').
-The earlier you press 'dash' after landing, the more speed you're going to keep.
-This applies to any kind of boosts started on the ground.

 To help you understand what I mean by not being able to get a ground boost check out this comparison:

 ![29.webp](Resources/29.webp)

 \
 In both clips I'm doing basically the same inputs, but I'm downdashing from a little bit higher in the second one.
-This means I'm accelerating for longer after downdashing, and I'm hitting the ground at a slightly too big of an angle for the boost to work.
+This means my vertical speed keeps increasing after downdashing for longer, and as a result I'm hitting the ground at a slightly too big of an angle for the boost to work.
 If you can't easily tell that I'm running faster in the left clip then compare where Dustman stops in both examples.

+If the landing angle was good and your character is running faster, simply hold the forward direction key and press 'dash' to keep that speed (you can also still be holding 'down').
+The earlier you press 'dash' after landing, the more speed you're going to keep.
+This applies to any kind of boosts started on the ground.

 Here’s how you set up groundboosts with each character.
 It’s pretty much the same for Dustman and Dustgirl: